Support for understanding your doing

 Clinical Focusing practitioners speak of the Felt Sense or body sense as the Inner Client (Akira Ikemi).
 Focusing practioners in the field of the Expressive Arts speak of the body sense or Felt Sense as the sense of the Inner Artist (Laury Rappaport)

-A distinction between body sense/Felt Sense and Art Sense is helpful for several reasons
+A conceptual distinction between body sense/Felt Sense and Art Sense is helpful for the professional for several reasons

-Focusing and Art Therapy practice have shown that the self-actualizing life force can be different in expression and outcome depending on the situation given.
+Focusing and Art Therapy have shown that the self-actualizing life force can be different (in expression and outcome) depending on the situation given.
 Also the existential dimensions being actualized in the given moment can have an impact

 Support from the fascilitator or therapist is most effective when the professional is in tune with the modality most alive in the client.
 Sensing inwardly and verbalizing a Felt Sense can be okey for a client but expressing the Felt Sense through action-oriented arts can be not okey (as doing arts is happening in a modaliy this clients feels shut down with or is not at ease with)